RomanShtyk/books/tech/java_concurrency_in_practice.md

   indirectly publish the confined objects.
 * Using a private lock prohibits client code from acquiring it, whereas a publicly accessible lock allows client code to participate in its synchronization policy, perhaps incorrectly.

+##### 4.3: Delegating thread safety

+* A class with multiple independent thread-safe state variables and no operations that have any invalid state transitions can delegate thread safety to the underlying state variables.
+* If a state variable is thread-safe, does not participate in any invariants that constrain its value, and has no prohibited state transitions for any of its operations, then it can be safely published.

+##### 4.4: Adding functionality to existing thread-safe classes

+* Extending a class to support a thread-safe operation is more fragile than adding code directly to the class, as its synchronization policy is now distributed over multiple source files.
+* Just as subclassing violates encapsulation of implementation, client-side locking violates encapsulation of synchronization policy.

+##### 4.5: Documenting synchronization policies

+* Document a class's thread safety guarantees for its clients; document its synchronization policy for its maintainers.
+* If you want clients to be able to create new atomic operations on your class, you must document which locks they should acquire to do so safely.
+* If you must guess whether a class is thread-safe, improve the quality of your guess by interpreting the specification by someone who must implement it versus someone who will merely use it.